The Birth:The Change: The UNITED POWER

 USAID-AMERICA will operate as a private entity, fostering a bipartisan relationship with Congress while maintaining its independence from undue political influence.
 By establishing its headquarters outside of Washington D.C., we aim to further distance ourselves from the political machinations that have, in the past, compromised the organization's integrity.

-Our goal is to restore faith in America's commitment to global development, ensuring that our actions align with Kennedy's vision of a nation fulfilling its moral, economic, and political obligations with wisdom, integrity, and a genuine desire to uplift communities around the world.
+Our goal is to restore faith in America's commitment to global development, ensuring that our actions align with Kennedy's vision of a nation fulfilling its moral, economic, and political obligations with wisdom, integrity, and a genuine desire to uplift communities around the world and that we collaborate with President Donald Trump showing the world that America has not turned its back on the crying world.
 We will accomplish this by implement an organizational model of Philosophy of Caring and Self Power Building.

 Self Power Building